snacsnoc/snacklinux/README.md

 Introduction
 ------------
 SnackLinux is my experimentation with creating a functional Linux distribution.
-It contains a 3.x kernel with the latest BusyBox, uClibc, binutils and tcc.
+It contains a 3.x kernel with the latest BusyBox, uClibc and binutils.
 SnackLinux uses uClibc as the C library and ISOLINUX as the bootloader.

 Building